derek-knox/Coding-For-Designers/book/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 We will now start to dig into HTML, CSS, and JavaScript since we have a greater understanding of how the various concepts we have covered play-off each other.
 Your mental model should be primed.

 Let's squash a myth real quick.
-Designers and other non-coders new to coding think they need to learn an entire new language including all its words, syntax, and idiosyncrasies.
+Designers and other non-coders new to coding think they need to learn an *entire* new language including all its words, syntax, and idiosyncrasies.
+- Word - you know what a word is
+- Syntax - language-specific rules of meaningful word and character patterns
+- Idiosyncrasies - exceptions to rules

 In the context of the web, that would mean *three* sets need to be learned.
 There is a better way to spend time and energy learning however.
 What really needs to be learned is:
 1. Distinction between structure, style, and behavior
 2. Common syntax subset of each structure, style, and behavior language
 3. Common words subset of each language (80/20 rule)